mrmhodak/buildtest/index.rst

 Description
 --------------------
-**BuildTest** is an Automatic Test Generating Framework for writing test cases efficiently and quickly for scientific applications.
-The BuildTest makes use of EasyBuild_ easyconfig files to determine how to build test.
-You will need a module environment EnvironmentModules_ or Lmod_ on your system to use this framework
+**buildtest** is an Automatic Test Generating Framework for writing test cases efficiently and quickly for scientific applications. buildtest can generate test scripts (.sh) automatically and tests can be recreated as many times. buildtest makes use of EasyBuild_ easyconfig files to determine which module + toolchain to use.
+You will need module environment EnvironmentModules_ or Lmod_ on your system to use this framework

 .. _EasyBuild: https://easybuild.readthedocs.io/en/latest/